 You will still have chemical components of nicotine, known as cotinine, in your urine for at least 3 days and up to four months from the date of your last cigarette.
 Undetectable levels of nicotine may still be present within your body for another month after this, but most people will test as clean within two to three months, which is generally the same period of time for their hair.

-For this reason, most jobs and insurance companies choose to use saliva swaps or urine tests to determine eligibility of candidates.
+For this reason, most jobs and insurance companies choose to use saliva swabs or urine tests to determine the eligibility of candidates.

 Take into consideration…